Heron-Repositories/Heron/Heron/docs/source/documentation/debugging.rst

 If the worker process is running on a different machine then neither the debugger will see it nor any print statements will pass their output to the main machine and Heron's command line window.
-In order to solve this (and to also keep a general eye on Heron's overall performance) Heron has implemented two levels of Python's logging.
+In order to solve this (and to also keep a general eye on Heron's overall performance) Heron has implemented two levels of Python logging.

 The com process's verbosity and log
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^